Authored by Revere Health

 • Drink lots of fluids to help flush radioactive materials out of your body

-Before starting radiation therapy, your doctor will help you through a preparation plan, and these vary from case to case.
-For any questions or information, contact your healthcare provider.
+Before starting treatment, your doctor will help you through a preparation plan, and these vary from case to case.
+For any questions or information, contact your healthcare provider to learn more about what to expect when starting chemotherapy

 *Note: No two cancer cases are alike.
 None of the statements herein are designed to suggest a “one size fits all” approach, and each case will be evaluated individually.